International Journal of Nursing Practice

 The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are peer reviewed by two anonymous reviewers and the Editor.
 The Editorial Board reserves the right to refuse any material for publication.
 Final acceptance or rejection rests with the Editorial Board.

 Manuscripts should be written so that they are intelligible to the professional reader who is not a specialist in the particular field.
 Where contributions are judged as acceptable for publication on the basis of content, the Editor or the Publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between author and reader.
-If extensive alterations are required, the manuscript will be returned to the author for revision.

 Authors should declare any financial support or relationships that may pose conflict of interest.

 Each author should have participated sufficiently in the work to take public responsibility for the content.
 Authorship credits should be based on only substantial contributions to: (i) conception and design, or analysis and interpretation of data; (ii) drafting the article or revising it critically for important intellectual content; and (iii) final approval of the version to be published.
 Conditions (i), (ii) and (iii) must all be met.

 Manuscripts should follow the style of the Vancouver agreement detailed in the International Committee of Medical Journal Editors' revised 'Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publications', as presented at http://www.ICMJE.org/.

 The journal uses UK spelling and authors should therefore follow the latest edition of the Concise Oxford Dictionary.

 All measurements must be given in SI units.